Kaktushose/jda-commands/wiki/docs/message/emojis.md

 They follow the same format `:emoji_name:` for both Unicode and application emojis.
 Setting the skintone like `:emoji_name::skin-tone-5:` is supported too.

-Please note that the emoji aliases are resolved after localization takes place, so you can also use them in your localization messages regardless of the used <Localizer>!
+Since emoji aliases are resolved after localization takes place, you can also use them in your localization messages regardless of the used <Localizer>.

-### Escaping the colon `:`
+??? tip "Escaping the colon"
-Normally it shouldn't be necessary to escape the colons in messages (that shouldn't be an emoji alias), but in case any troubles occur you can just prefix it with `\` (in java `\\`) to escape it.
+    Normally it shouldn't be necessary to escape the colons in messages (that shouldn't be an emoji alias), but in case any troubles occur you can just prefix it with `\` (in Java `\\`) to escape it.

-## Unicode emojis
+## Unicode Emojis
-If you want to avoid annoying encoding issues with hardcoded Unicode emojis, you can just use the known discord client aliases in JDA-Commands too.
+If you want to avoid annoying encoding issues with hardcoded Unicode emojis, you can just use the known Discord client aliases in JDA-Commands too.

-We're using the amazing [JEmoji](https://github.com/felldo/jemoji) library to resolve Unicode discord aliases.
-If something doesn't feel right with the used aliases/emojis please reach out to them :)

-!!! example
+!!! example "Unicode Emoji"
     ```java
     @Command("example")
     public void onCommand(CommandEvent event) {